Smoke DZA: Musical style and influences

 Smoke cites fellow New York natives Jay-Z and Notorious B.I.G. as his main influences.
 As an adolescent he would use their songs and write his own lyrics, helping him learn rhyming patterns."I used to re-write Biggie.
 It started with 'Mo Money, Mo Problems.'
 I would switch up the words, make it my own."
 He has also cited fellow Harlem rappers like Mase, Big L and Dipset as influences and inspiration.
 Though he is often mistakenly classified as a weed rapper, Smoke considers himself a lifestyle rapper and prefers not to be confined to one genre of rap.
 DZA's albums and mixtapes often feature many collaborative tracks.
 DZA says he enjoys collaborating with fellow artists like Dom Kennedy and Kendrick Lamar as he feels it helps him "step his ball game up" in terms of his craft.

+Personal life

+DZA is a fan of professional wrestling.
+In 2016, he endorsed Bernie Sanders' presidential bid.